-I am Erlend Andreas Gjære, a specialist in IT + security + people.
+I am Erlend Andreas Gjære, a specialist in security and people.

 My goal is to engage and train people to become security resources, rather than weaknesses.
 While competent employees are important, I also believe security depends on implementing technological products and policies which altogether reduce friction between humans and machines.
 For as long as technology cannot provide us with perfect protection, we cannot ignore this complex yet immensely interesting challenge.